coderefinery/git-collaborative/content/guide.md

 ## Preparing exercises

-Exercise leads typically prepare exercise repositories for the exercise group (although the material speaks about "administrator" who can also be one of the learners).
+Exercise leads typically prepare exercise repositories for the exercise group (although the material speaks about "maintainer" who can also be one of the learners).
 Preparing the first exercise (centralized workflow) will take more time than preparing the second (forking workflow).
 Most preparation time is not the generating part but will go into communicating the URL to the exercise